Category: Parents

 “Children now love luxury; they have bad manners, contempt for authority and show disrespect for their elders.
 They contradict their parents, and tyrannize their teachers.”
 This was written by Socrates 2000 years before the Pilgrims landed at Plymouth Rock.

 Problems with teens aren’t new, but things have obviously changed.
-Today’s youth, especially young women, face a plethora of issues that effect normal adolescent development.
-Exposure to an explicit violent amoral media, drugs and alcohol at school, predators on the internet, bullying, and gang activity are among the new issues teens have to deal with today.
+Today’s youth face a plethora of issues that effect normal adolescent development.
+Social media, exposure to an explicit violent amoral media, drugs and alcohol at school, predators on the internet, and bullying are among the issues teens have to deal with today.

 How does a parent know their daughter or son is becoming “at risk”?